Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key already exists.

-Inserts the value 3 with key 1:
+Inserts the value 3 with key 1 into the search tree:
 ```
 tree.insert(1, 3);
 ```